hdunl/AVLSpellCheck/explanations/StringSimilarityAlgorithm.md

 2. `setMaxDistance(int maxDistance)`: This method allows you to set a maximum distance or threshold for considering strings as similar.
 It can be useful when you want to filter out strings that are too dissimilar to each other.
 For example, if `maxDistance` is set to 2, the algorithm may only consider strings as similar if their similarity score is below this threshold.

-By defining this interface, you can create multiple classes that implement the `StringSimilarityAlgorithm` interface with different similarity calculation algorithms.
+By defining this interface, you can create multiple classes that implement the `spellchecker.StringSimilarityAlgorithm` interface with different similarity calculation algorithms.
 This provides flexibility in choosing the appropriate algorithm based on your specific use case, such as spell checking, autocomplete, or similarity-based search.
 Each implementation of the interface would provide its own logic for calculating string similarity while adhering to the defined method signatures.